-I was browsing the BBC News website this morning when I came across a piece about avoidable early deaths.
-In the UK a premature death is now regarded as one under the age of 75, which is nice to know – unless you happen to be 74, I suppose.
+I was browsing the BBC News website this morning when I came across a piece about avoidable early death rates.
+In the UK a premature death is now regarded as one under the age of 75, which is nice to know.
+Unless you happen to be 74, I suppose.
 Apparently, a child born in England today has a 1-in-3 chance of dying prematurely.
-Location has been determined as one of the most important aspects determining our fate.
+It has been determined that location is one of the most important factors determining our fate.

 In a bizarre piece of spin, the sub-heading tells us:

 The local variation in early death rates revealed in a new league table for England is “shocking” and must drive action to improve health, Health Secretary Jeremy Hunt has said.